Back on the Beard Block: When Veterans Grow Out Their Beards

 Military1 has compiled a fun list of the top six beard styles that veterans usually prefer.
 Each of these beard styles is a statement unto itself; you can never go wrong with any of those styles.

 For the record though, our favorites are the Chuck Norris and Galifianakis beard styles.
 Not only do they give out a sense of military professionalism but they’re also versatile enough for the workplace or for lounging at home.
-They’re also sexy enough in case you want to go back to the dating pool on Friday nights.
+They’re also sexy enough in case you want to go back to the dating pool on Friday nights and be showered with beard compliments.

 Just because you’ve decided to grow it out doesn’t mean it would just grow naturally into the style that you want.
 Rogue hairs will still appear and stealthily creep towards your cheekbones if you’re not watchful enough.